Kethsar/ytarchive/README.md

 		Wait for a livestream if it's a future scheduled stream.
 		If this option is not used when a scheduled stream is provided, you will be asked if you want to wait or not.

+	--warn
+		Print warning, errors, and general information.
+This is the default log level.

 	--write-description
 		Write the video description to a separate .description file.